-- 1. Once the log is placed where you want it and clamped firmly, turn the key switch to the accessory (#3) position. - Use the blade height scale to determine where to make your first cut (See Section 2.16).
+- 1. Once the log is placed where you want it and clamped firmly, turn the key switch to the accessory (#3) position. - 2.
+Use the blade height scale to determine where to make your first cut (See Section 2.16).
+The blade height scale will help you to do this.
+Set the blade to the desired height with the

 The blade height scale will help you to do this.
 Set the blade to the desired height with the up/down switch.
 Make sure that the blade will clear all side supports and the clamp.
 Adjust the outer blade guide to clear the widest section of the log by moving the blade guide toggle switch.